Watching in Tongues: Multilingualism on American Television in the 21st Century

 by James Mitchell (Salve Regina University, USA)

-James Mitchell's book manuscript, 'Watching in Tongues: Multilingualism on American Television in the 21st Century', is an original and innovative study that offers a valuable research contribution.
+James Mitchell's 'Watching in Tongues: Multilingualism on American Television in the 21st Century', is an original and innovative study that offers a valuable research contribution.
 It analyzes second language speakers and second language use on television, which is a promising research area, and it will help spark further work in the area.
 Arguing for the usefulness of studying applied linguistics on television, Mitchell deploys textual analysis to explicate how the television programs sometimes critique and sometimes reinforce stereotypes about second-language speakers, depending on the context.
 The book engages a multidisciplinary audience and would interest scholars and students in applied linguistics, such as second language acquisition and sociolinguistics, as well as in television studies, media studies, popular culture studies, and intercultural communication.
 Watching in Tongues is accessible and engaging and would be a useful textbook for an introductory linguistics course.